-Today’s business leaders are having to navigate an increasingly complex risk environment.
+Today’s business leaders have to navigate an increasingly complex risk environment.
 Although not traditionally, a focal point in company reporting and board room discussions, risk assessment has received the renewed focus of late.
-This in response to the fast-evolving business landscape and the new disruptions and threats that have emerged.
-For companies to remain sustainable and resilient, a holistic and disciplined approach to risk management is required, one which goes well beyond the traditional considerations of investment and operational risk.
+For companies who want to be resilient, a holistic and disciplined approach to risk management is required.

 As a growing number of asset owners question whether they can manage their assets for more than financial returns, impact investing receives mounting attention.
 In spite of this, many still believe that impact investments constitute higher risks.
 We explore how by reframing their relationship to risk, family offices can take bigger bets and win in the long run.

 Although certain business challenges are universal to family offices across the globe, the way in which Asian family businesses experience, prioritise, and tackle them is unique.
 We deep dive into four key global family office challenges and how they are experienced within the Asian context, reflecting upon the unique set of underlying influences that shape the Asian response.

 In this day and age, content is king.
 Brands in the 21st century have more cultural and social capital than ever before.
 With the rise of influencer marketing and the proliferation of social media platforms, branding has become an ever more important aspect of business.
 'Primal branding' offers family businesses with a guide on how to get started.